 Applying for Financial Support

 Almost all of our graduate students are supported through teaching assistantships.
-If your native language is not English, to qualify for financial support you need to satisfy the above and also have either
+If your native language is not English, to qualify for financial support you must also have either

 - a score of at least 26 on the speaking section of the TOEFL-iBT.

 We do occasionally offer admission with financial support to applicants with scores of 23-25 on the speaking section of the TOEFL.
 If you are admitted with a score in that range, you will be required to take the VERSANT English test after you arrive.
-With a sufficiently high VERSANT score, you will be qualified to teach.
+With a sufficiently high VERSANT score, you will be qualified to teach right away.
 Otherwise, you will be required to enroll in and pass English 105.
 In order for your financial support to be renewed for your second year, you will need to pass the spoken English requirement no later than the end of Winter Quarter of your first year in the program.